suncoast-devs/handbook/lessons/career-coding/six-steps.md

 2. Build with a friend or group.
 When you start a project alone, it's easy to give up when you feel lost and unsure of what to do next.
-With a friend or group, you can figure it out & help each other get unstuck We're working on creating groups to do this in the [@codebookclub](https://twitter.com/CodeBookClub)
+With a friend or group, you can figure it out & help each other get unstuck.
+We're working on creating groups to do this in the [@codebookclub](https://twitter.com/CodeBookClub)